 5. Temperature and Comfort Issues

-If you are having to constantly bump up the heater to keep things in the house comfy, that should be a major sign that it’s time to re-evaluate your furnace.
-There are several factors that could cause this issue - it may be resolved with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heater, give some thought to your thermostat.
+If you are having to constantly jack up the heater to keep things in the house comfy, that should be a major sign that it’s time to re-evaluate your furnace.
+There are several factors that could cause this issue - it may be resolved with a new thermostat that allows you more control – so before you assume that you’re in for a whole new furnace, give some attention to your thermostat.

 6. Humidity Issues

 7. Air Quality Issues

-A number of issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed heating system.
+A number of issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed HVAC unit.
 If you are experiencing issues with household odors, airborne allergens, such as pollen and pet dander, germs, ozone, and even plain old dust, consulting an expert heating system contractor can start you on the road toward resolving them.

-So you do all your research and decide you do need a new furnace, or you want to upgrade your furnace to high-efficiency technology, replace your home’s ductwork, or do a total rebuild of the entire system, call Parker Pearce Service Experts today for a free, no-obligation Home Comfort Analysis.
+So you do all your homework and decide you do need a new furnace, or you want to upgrade your furnace to high-efficiency technology, replace your home’s ductwork, or do a total rebuild of the entire system, call Parker Pearce Service Experts today for a free, no-obligation Home Comfort Analysis.